hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

                                      keytype = "ENSEMBL") # type of data given in 'keys' argument
 ```

-This easily returned to us the information that we desired, but note the *warning* returned: *'select()' returned 1:many mapping between keys and columns*.
+This returned to us the information that we desired, but note the *warning* returned: *'select()' returned 1:many mapping between keys and columns*.
 This is always going to happen with converting between different gene IDs.
 Unless we would like to keep multiple mappings for a single gene, then we probably want to de-duplicate our data before using it.

 ```r
 # Determine the indices for the non-duplicated genes